 I love the taste and texture of white button mushrooms in this recipe.
 They’re a convenient choice because you can get them at any grocery store.
 If you prefer a different type of mushroom, you can try that!
 If you use portobello mushrooms (or baby portobellos), the soup will have a darker color.

-I haven’t tried that!
+I haven’t tried freezing this soup.
 I think it could be frozen, but the texture may change slightly when you thaw it out.
 There may be some separation, so you will need to stir it well when you reheat it.

 For more comforting dairy free dishes, check out the video below, or visit my collection of gluten free dairy free comfort food.